A partnership between the Foundation and CA Romania to support microfinance

 The Grameen Crédit Agricole Foundation has just granted a new loan in local currency equivalent to 1.5 million euros to the Kosovar microfinance institution Kreditimi Rural i Kosoves (KRK), which it has supported since 2009.

 KRK is a project initiated in 2000 by ADIE International under the name Rural Finance Program of Kosovo (RFPK).
-The project transformed into a microfinance institution shortly thereafter, when the new regulations governing financial institutions came into effect in Kosovo.
+The project transformed into a microfinance institution shortly after, when the new regulations on financial institutions came into force in Kosovo.
 KRK's mission is to provide sustainable access to financial services in rural areas of Kosovo, with a priority for the agricultural sector.
-To date, the institution has nearly 17,000 clients, including 161,000 women and 841,000 rural clients.
+To date, the institution has nearly 17,000 clients, including 16% women and 84% rural clients.

 With this investment, the Foundation now has an outstanding portfolio of €22 million in the Eastern Europe & Central Asia region, representing 23% of its portfolio, and has 18 supported partner organizations, representing 21% of the microfinance institutions and impact businesses it finances.